jasiozet/my-vscode-setup/vim.md

-# Decided to try some Vim in VsCode
+# Deprecated: Decided to try some Vim in VsCode

-I can't really go full neovim due to bad C# support.
+I tried to go neovim but C# support is a bit complicated and I feel like with some updates I might loose stability of my env.
 VsCode Vim is certainly possible

 [VsCode vim extension](https://github.com/VSCodeVim/Vim)